jahnestacado/tlru/README.md

 * Behavior upon `Set`
   - If the key entry doesn't exist then it inserts it as the most recently used entry with Counter = 0
   - If the key entry already exists then it will return an error
-  - If the cache is full (Config.Size) then the least recently accessed entry(the node before the tailNode) will be dropped and an EvictedEntry will be emitted to the EvictionChannel(if present) with EvictionReasonDropped
+  - If the cache is full (Config.MaxSize) then the least recently accessed entry(the node before the tailNode) will be dropped and an EvictedEntry will be emitted to the EvictionChannel(if present) with EvictionReasonDropped

 #### Example